rollyourown-xyz/ryo-nextcloud/README.md

 # Roll Your Own Nextcloud Server

-This is a [rollyourown.xyz project](https://rollyourown.xyz/rollyourown/projects/) to deploy a [Nextcloud](https://nextcloud.com/) server using Ansible, Packer and Terraform.
+This is a [rollyourown project](https://rollyourown.xyz/rollyourown/projects/) to deploy a [Nextcloud](https://nextcloud.com/) server using Ansible, Packer and Terraform.

 ## Project Summary